 Luther F. Carter Center for Health Science

 The Carter Center is a 50,000-square foot building in downtown Florence.
-It will house FMU’s graduate programs in the health sciences and allied programs associated with the USC School of Medicine.
+It houses FMU’s graduate programs in the health sciences and allied programs associated with the USC School of Medicine.
 It opened in the fall of 2016.
-Key features of the building include the Dr. Sompong Krakit Simulation Laboratory, and Haigh Porter Auditorium.
+Key features of the building include the Dr. Sompong Krakit Simulation Laboratory and Haigh Porter Auditorium.
 The building is named for Dr. Luther F. Carter, FMU's fourth president.

 Wallace House (President's Home)